-Brecon-based visual artist, Tessa Waite, was did a four-week residency at The Story of Books in Hay-on-Wye, collecting and responding to memories of childhood books.
+Brecon-based visual artist, Tessa Waite, did a four-week residency at The Story of Books in Hay-on-Wye, collecting and responding to memories of childhood books.
 More than 60 people called in to chat with Tessa, locals of all ages bringing the physical books with them, visitors just their words.

 STORY POWER Week One | October 4th